vtsynergy/Analysis-AI/README.md

 4.6.
 Put the “enhancement_model” folder downloaded from DECT into this path: ~/clara-train-examples-master/enhancement_model

 4.7.
-Create two foldesr under the root of Nvidia clara-train-example folder: “seg_model” and “classify_model”
+Create two folders under the root of Nvidia clara-train-example folder: “seg_model” and “classify_model”

 4.8.
 Create “dataset_root” in “seg_model” folder and “classify_model” folder.